 Yes, it’s been yet another busy month for me.
-Writing that editorial was a lot of fun, but next month, I’ll try to get some actual game reviews out.
+Sorry about that; I’ll try to get some actual reviews out next month.
 Hope you all are doing well!

 Films watched in October 2020: